Mach1Studios/slate/source/includes/_mach1transcode.md

  - TBE - Facebook360 Hybrid 2nd order
  - ACNSN3DO3A - 3rd order B-format, AmbiX ACN order and SN3D weighting
  - FuMaO3A - 3rd order B-format, Furse-Malham order and weighting
- - CubeFace - Encoder for mono to cube faces